-If your infrastructure comprises VMs running interdependent applications (for example, Exchange server and domain controller), it is reasonable to failover them one by one, as a group.
-To do this automatically, you can prepare a failover plan using Veeam Backup & Replication management console.
-This plan sets the following:
+This feature is not available for physical machine backups.
+If your infrastructure comprises machines running interdependent applications (for example, Exchange Server and domain controller), it is reasonable to failover them one by one, as a group.
+To do this automatically, you can prepare a failover plan using Veeam Backup & Replication console.

 The failover process is performed in the following way (either ad-hoc or on schedule):

 Consider that failover is a temporary intermediate step that needs to be finalized.
 The finalizing options for a group failover are similar to a regular failover: undoing failover, permanent failover or failback.
-To learn more about failover planning and recommended course of action, please refer to Veeam Backup & Replication User Guide.
+To learn more about failover planning and recommended course of action, refer to Veeam Backup & Replication User Guide.

 Veeam Backup Enterprise Manager allows you to carry out a failover following the existing plan, and also to undo planned failover.

-To implement failover plan using Enterprise Manager, you need to log in using the administrative account or user account whose restore scope contains the VMs from failover plan.
-Do the following:
+- Log in to Enterprise Manager using an administrative account or user account whose restore scope contains the machines from the failover plan.

 The following options are available for a failover plan:

 - Start now — use this option if you need to fail over to the replicas’ latest restore point.

 - Start to most recent replica prior to — use this option if you need to fail over to a certain restore point.
 For example, you may want your application server to failover to a state prior to the upgrade.
 In this case, for each machine participating in failover, Veeam will find the closest restore point (prior to the specified date and time) and fail over to it.

 - Undo — use this option to switch the workload back to source machines discarding the changes that were made to the replicas during failover.